ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * |scatter plot| *Scatter Plot*: The axes represent the average peak intensity (Peak Height) for sample 1 and 2 respectively.
 Each bubble is a group.
 The bubble size represents fold change between the samples.
 The significance (or p-value) of the fold change is represented by the bubble color.
 Red and blue signify higher intensity in sample 1 and 2 respectively.
 Opaqueness of the bubble represents the significance (or inverse of p-value) of the fold change between cohorts.

-   * |volcano plot| *Volcano Plot*: The axes represent Fold change and significance of fold change respectively.
-Red and blue bubbles represent positive and negative fold change.
+   * |volcano plot| *Volcano Plot*: The axes represent fold change and significance of fold change respectively.
+Red and blue bubbles represent positive and negative fold change respectively.

-   * |remove samples| *Delete*: Delete a data point from the graph.
+   * |remove samples| *Delete*: Deletes a data point from the graph.

    * |peaks| *Scatter Plot Table*: A separate Peak Table is created with all filtered groups being used for statistical analysis.
 User can also export these in a CSV or JSON.

 Export
 ------

-User can either save the state of the project or export only relevant data from the peak table.
+Users can either save the state of the project or export only relevant data from the peak table.
 These are the different export options available in El-MAVEN:

 |UI37|